 Incineration is an engineering process that uses thermal decomposition in a highly oxidative environment to decompose organic molecules into simple compounds, predominantly carbon dioxide and water.

-A necessary property of the waste material is that it be combustible.
+A necessary property of the waste material is that it is combustible.
 Incineration is a waste treatment technology that involves the combustion of organic materials and/or substances.

 Incineration is a proven means for the destruction of many organic wastes.
 Information relating to the design, operation, and performance of incineration systems is presented.
 Incineration is the burning of waste with or without energy recovery.

 Britain's Royal Commission on Environment findings in 1993 maintained that incineration is an efficient way of recovering the energy present in household wastes, in order to generate electricity or provide steam or hot water.

 Incineration is one of the best methods of reducing the volume and hazard of organic hazardous wastes.
 Through incineration, more than 90 percent of the volume of the original waste is typically reduced.